Ciela-Institute/tarp/README.md

 # comforter

-A python package for performing statistical coverage tests to check the quality of posterior estimators. `comforter` is framework-agnostic: it works with posterior estimators and samplers written in numpy, pytorch, jax.
+`comforter` is a small python package for performing statistical coverage tests to make you feel comfortable with the quality of your posterior estimators. `comforter` is framework-agnostic: it works with posterior estimators and samplers written in numpy, pytorch, jax.

 `comforter` currently implements the distance to random point (DRP) test introduced in [Lemos, Coogan et al 2023](https://arxiv.org/abs/2302.03026), which relies on